Studies around the world have identified driver inattention as a leading factor in most incidents and near misses.

 Driver distraction is attributed to more than mobile phone use; changing radio channels or music discs can be just as dangerous.
 Any action that takes the driver’s eyes or concentration off the road has the potential to cause an incident.
 Such actions by the driver should be avoided at all times when the vehicle is in motion.

-The following was originally published as part of AfMA’s fleet management guide, which is available as a free resource tool for all members.
+The following is a sample from AfMA’s fleet management guide, which is available in full as a free resource tool for all members.
 Click here for more information about AfMA Membership to see what benefits it could provide to your organisation.